jczic/MicroMLP/README.md

 - `"microMLP.py"`

 #### MicroMLP features :
-- Modifiable multilayer structure
+- Modifiable multilayer and connections structure
-- Integrated bias connections
+- Integrated bias on neurons
-- Momentum weight included
+- Included momentum weights
+- Activation functions by layer
+- Parameters Alpha, Eta and Gain
 - Save and load all structure to/from json file
 - Various activation functions :
   - Heaviside binary step